Goethe, Johann Wolfgang von

 Events

-29/10/1772The son of the preacher Johann Jerusalem commits suicide.
-This led to Goethe's writing "Die Leiten des Jungen Werthers".
-After the work was published many further suicices were committted.
+30/10/1772Karl Wilhelm Jerusalem commits suicide.
+This led to Goethe's writing of "Die Leiten des Jungen Werthers".
+After the work was published many further suicides were committted.

 7/11/1775Goethe arrives in Weimar.
 His engagement with the banker's daughter Elisabeth 'Lili' Schöneman was broken and he had enough of Frankfurt am Main.
 He accepted the invitation of the young Duke Karl August of Saxe-Weimar.
 He arrived at five o'clock in the morning in Weimar.